kmann3/EtherpunksMoneyRegister/README.md

 ## General

 This is a program I plan on using personally.
 It's more of an ongoing project using whatever framework I'm in the mood for.
+Written with the goal to replace my spreadsheet eventually

 ## Versions

 v1-v-whatever are simply varying things I'm toying with.
-They aren't incremental.
-It's just "oh, that sounds neat, I want to check that out".
+Most are incremental however some of the older ones were more ADD of the "Oh, that seems neat - I want to check that out" but v5 and beyond was more comitted to the general idea than language.OS

-* :white_check_mark: v15 : Swift/SwiftUI/SwiftData
+* :white_check_mark:  v16 : Swift/SwiftUI/SwiftData
+* v15 : Swift/SwiftUI/SwiftData - I tried to cheese with ChatGPT and it made some code so much worse it was easier to start over
 * v13 : Swift/SwiftUI/SwiftData
 * v14 : Swift/SwiftUI/SwiftData
 * v12 : Swift/SwiftUI/SwiftData